dgaydukov/cert-ocpjp11/files/ocpjp11.md

     thread1 => x=1;y=2; If thread2 reads y and it's value is 2, x can still be 0, cause compiler re-order lines of code
-* within thread `as-if-serial` semantics should be observed compiler may introduce any useful code re-organization as long as within single thread code would work as it was written Take a look at following example:
+* within thread `as-if-serial` semantics should be observed compiler may introduce any useful code re-organization as long as within single thread code would work as it was written Cache Coherence:
+* cpu algo (most popular algo - MESI) that ensures that cache always read the most recent data from cache
+* there are 4 states cache line in MESI protocol:
+    * invalid - cache line is obsolete, you can't read from it
+    * shared - cpu can read, but can't write into it
+    * exclusive - cpu can write, once any cpu moved cache line into this state, other cpu mark their lines as invalid
+    * modified - once we write data into cache line, it state changes from exclusive to modified.
+Once cpu wants to write data into it cache, it mark cache line as exclusive, wait until all other cpu mark their cache line into invalid, and only then modify it's own cache line - as you see cache inconsistency is impossible.
+Take a look at following example:
 ```java
 int x = 1;